 Acerinox was founded in 1970 and is headquartered in Madrid, Spain.
 They are specialised in primarily flat (billet, coil, circle, sheet, plate, and slab) and long (angle, bar, wire, coil, and rod), stainless steel products.
 They have a strong global presence with several factories and companies located in different countries on several continents.
 With this extensive global network, Acerinox’s products are delivered to more than 80 countries.

 Outokumpu Steel Company, founded in 1932 and headquartered in Helsinki, Finland, offers recyclable, highly durable, and corrosion-resistant stainless steel products for environments ranging from mildly to highly corrosive.
 Over 85% of their stainless steel products are made from recycled material.
-These stainless steel products are used in bridges, façades, interior cladding, automotive engines, tank containers, ships, and other areas where low weight, high strength and excellent corrosion resistance is required .
+These stainless steel products are used in bridges, façades, interior cladding, automotive engines, tank containers, ships, and other areas where low weight, high strength and excellent corrosion resistance are required .

 Stainless steel manufacturers make up a significant portion of the European economy, with some 500 production sites spread across 23 EU countries.
 The EU is a major producer of steel in the world, second only to China.
 Numerous industries are closely linked to and dependent on the steel industry, chief among them the automotive, construction, electronics, and energy industries.

 The versatility of stainless steel lends itself to a wide range of essential end products spanning from small-sized parts in nuts and bolts to large-sized building support structures and scaffolding.
 As advances in steel technologies evolve to meet consumer demands, steel companies are constantly adapting to offer innovative solutions.
 Each of the suppliers listed above occupies a special place in the industry, whether they offer more specialised steels for niche applications or steels for broader applications, contributing greatly to an indispensable part of the EU economy.

 Written in collaboration with Jay Amrish Desai, PhD in Materials Science and Engineering.